gsohler/openscad_web/tutorial/docs/python_specialities.md

 ## Import existing files

-'import()' cannnot be reused in python-openscad as its a python keyword. use 'os\_import()' instead.
+'import()' cannnot be reused in python-openscad as its a python keyword. use 'osimport()' instead.

 ## Storing Data along Solids